 Historically, the Illuminati was a post-Enlightenment sect started in Bavaria in 1776 by Adam Weishupt, 200 years after Galileo.
 All secret societies were banned in Bavaria by Karl Theodor in 1784.
 Conspiriology abounds with theories about their survival, hence the frequent use of the word "Illuminati" to refer to any sinister conspiratorial group.

-When Langdon and the rest first enter the Vatican Archives you see the lights go off as they are shutting off power in an attempt to locate the bomb, but as they go through the reading room the screens on the computers are still on.
-However, lights and mains outlets are often wired on to separate grids and it is probable that the Swiss guard were only cutting power to the lighting grids, as their goal was simply to kill the lighting around the bomb.
+(at around 28 mins) When Langdon and the rest first enter the Vatican Archives, you see the lights go off as they are shutting off power in an attempt to locate the bomb.
+But, as they go through the reading room, the screens on the computers are still on.
+However, lights and mains outlets are often wired on separate grids and it is probable that the Swiss guard were only cutting power to the lighting grids as their goal was simply to kill the lighting around the bomb.

 The search pattern that the Swiss Guard are using when they turn off the lights one section at a time is indeed not the most efficient; switching off half of the remaining lights at a time would be faster.
 However, it would also tip off the unknown kidnapper(s) - after the second time of the lights going on or off they'd probably disable the camera.
 By searching one-at-a-time, it is ensured that when the light in the camera room goes off, the Swiss Guard know exactly where the camera is.